juju/juju-gui-charm/HACKING.md

 ignored by DVCSes, containing the development virtual environment with all the testing dependencies.
 Run "make help" to see all the available make targets.

-Now you are ready to run the functional and unit tests (see the next section).

 ## Testing ##

 There are two types of tests for the charm: unit tests and functional tests.

+Functional tests make use of a real Juju environment, and thus they need the `~/.juju/environments.yaml` file to be properly configured, including the `default-series` option.
+Since functional tests deploy the charm in the bootstrap node, setting the default series also means selecting to what OS version the charm will be deployed by functional tests.
+For instance, to test Juju GUI charm on trusty, set `default-series: trusty` in your `~/.juju/environments.yaml` file.
+Possible values are `precise` and `trusty`.

-Long story short, to run all the tests:
+Long story short, to run both unit and functional the tests:

     make test JUJU_ENV="myenv"